Emily-Rose-K/flower-farm/README.md

   - the timer will start at 3 minutes and count down when the player starts the game. when the counter reaches 0 all seed, sapling(stretch), and flower intervals will be cleared and the game: mvp, wave: stretch will end.

 ### Verbs
+actions that my things can act:
 - move (mvp)
   - the player can use the arrow keys to move the farmer left <- or right ->
 - plant (mvp)
-  - the player can press the  x key while the farmer is in front of a dirt mound to plant a seed. this will remove one seed from the seed count. planting on an already full dirt mound will not remove seeds from the seed count.
+  - the player can press the  x key while the farmer is in front of a plop of dirt to plant a seed. this will remove one seed from the seed count. planting on an already full plop of dirt will not remove seeds from the seed count.
 - water (mvp)
   - the player can press the z key while the farmer is in front of a thirsty seed/sapling/flower to water it. watering an already watered seed/sapling/flower will do nothing.
 - grow (mvp)